wilsonpage/fastdom/README.md

 FastDom is async, this can therefore mean that when a job comes around to being executed, the node you were working with may no longer be there.
 These errors are usually not critical, but they can cripple your app.

-FastDom allows you to register an `catch` handler.
+FastDom allows you to register a `catch` handler.
 If `fastdom.catch` has been registered, FastDom will catch any errors that occur in your jobs, and run the handler instead.

 ```js
 fastdom.catch = (error) => {